-• NewSet always produces a sorted SET.
-If you want to produce an unsorted set, here's a tip: Use getItemsIn(object) where object is an object that does not contain anything, then extend it.

-• For the string parameter, if you need to use "," and "=" characters in values, they can be specified via the escape sequences: "!!" and "!!!".
+- NewSet always produces a key-sorted SET.
+If you want to produce an unsorted set, use getItemsIn() on an object with no contents. - For the string parameter, if you need to use "," and "=" characters in values, they can be specified via the escape sequences: "!1!" and "!2!".

-3.12.38 NewItem(container,name,descr,image,attributes)
+3.10.39 NewItem(container,name,descr,image,attributes)

-Creates a new dynamic ITEM with the specified name, description, image and attributes.
+Creates a new dynamic ITEM with the specified name,description,image and attributes.
 The new item is placed in the specified container.
 Returns a reference to the new ITEM.